Fairhope Clock And 4 Corners

 Q: Where is Fairhope located?

-A: Fairhope is located in southwest Alabama on the eastern shore of Mobile Bay.
+A: Fairhope is located in southeast Alabama on the eastern shore of Mobile Bay.

 Q: When was Fairhope established?